Eastbourne Borough bus service changes

 Run by Stagecoach with funding from ESCC.

-The new evening service is funded by UK Government following ESCC’s successful bid for Bus Service Improvement Plan funding.
+The evening service introduced in July 2023 is funded by UK Government until March 2026, following ESCC’s successful bid for Bus Service Improvement Plan funding.

-The new Sunday service is funded from Development Contributions.
+The Sunday service is funded from Development Contributions.

 8